jackjliew/ai-openscale/wos-monitor-overview.md

 {:swift: .ph data-hd-programlang='swift'}
 {:faq: data-hd-content-type='faq'}

-# Preparing monitors for a deployment
+# Prepare models for monitoring
 {: #mo-config}

 Set up and enable monitors for each deployment that you are tracking with {{site.data.keyword.aios_short}}.
 {: shortdesc}

-For example, if you are using the **German Credit Risk model** for the interactive tutorial, select the model deployment, set the data type for payload logging, and confirm the settings that are presented as part of the model details section.
+For example, if you are using the **German Credit Risk** sample model for the interactive tutorial, select the model deployment, set the data type for payload logging, and confirm the settings that are presented as part of the model details section.

 ## Selecting a deployment
 {: #mo-select-deploy}

-1. From the **Insights** tab, click the **Add to dashboard** button.
+1. From the **Insights dashboard**, on the **Model monitor** tab, click the **Add to dashboard** button.

    A list of available model deployments appears.
 If you don't see any model deployments, you must deploy a model using your machine learning provider.
 For the tutorial, select the **German Credit Risk model**.